EXL/2048/doc/BinaryInformation.md

 Dependencies were obtained:

-1. By using `ldd` command on Fedora 32 and QNX.
+1. By using `ldd` command on Fedora and QNX.
 2. By `arm-linux-gnueabi-objdump` for MotoMAGX platform.
+3. By `otool -L` command on NeXTSTEP.

 ### Sizes